bikarnap/3dknotarea/README.md

 # Area calculation of a 3D knot object
+This project presents a JavaScript script to calculate the surface area of a 3D-knot.
+It is very simple, and the scripts are mainly manipulation of strings.

 * Enter the command node area.js <file.obj> to calculate the area of a 3D-knot represented by an .obj file
 * For example: node area.js mygoodknot.obj